 Professor Nadya Mason received her bachelor's degree in physics from Harvard University in 1995 and received her doctorate in physics in 2001 from Stanford University, working in the group of Aharon Kapitulnik.
 Her thesis research was on phase transitions in two-dimensional superconductors.

 Prior to joining the physics faculty at Illinois, Professor Mason was a Junior Fellow in the Society of Fellows at Harvard University, where she collaborated with Professors Charles Marcus and Michael Tinkham on projects related to both carbon nanotubes and nanostructured superconductors.

 Professor Mason's research at Illinois focuses on how electrons behave in low-dimensional, correlated materials, where enhanced interactions are expected to give novel results.
-She is particularly interested in the effect of reduced dimensionality and correlations on electron coherence.
-The understanding and control of electronic coherence is relevant to a variety of systems, including quantum communication, information storage, and qubit control in quantum computers.
-Professor Mason plans to take advantage of modern fabrication techniques to make and study a variety of nanostructures, such as quantum dots and wires, as well as arrays of superconducting dots.
+The research is relevant to a variety of technologies, including quantum communication, information storage, and qubit control in quantum computers.

 1017 Seitz Materials Research Lab

 Department of Physics 1110 West Green Street Urbana, IL 61801-3080Physics Library | Contact Us | My.Physics | Privacy Statement | Copyright Statement